fkariminejadasl/ml-notebooks/docs/companies.md

 ### Libraries and Frameworks

-- Ollama, vLLM: tool designed to run LLMs locally.
+- Ollama, vLLM: an open‑source, high‑throughput inference engine designed to run LLMs locally.
 It can be used with [Chatbox.ai](https://chatboxai.app) app desktop, mobile and web-based app.
 - unsloth (Daniel Han), torchtune, Oxolotl: Fast Training (Pre/FT related).
 They enhance the speed and efficiency of LLM fine-tuning.
 - LiteLLM: LiteLLM is an open-source Python library designed to streamline interactions with a wide range of LLMs by providing a unified interface.
 - [ai-gradio](https://github.com/AK391/ai-gradio): A Python package that makes it easy for developers to create machine learning apps powered by various AI providers.
 Built on top of Gradio, it provides a unified interface for multiple AI models and services.